What is company car/benefit in kind tax?

 If you work for a business or company, you may be given a company car by your employee.
 A company car makes it easier for employees who have a family or no car of their own to commute to work and for personal use.
 Sounds pretty good, right?

 With a company car comes a price.
 This extra benefit is known as a benefit in kind tax (BIK).
-The cash value of the car is added onto your salary meaning that your tax may rise if the addition of the value of the company car takes you above a tax threshold.
+The cash value of the car is added to your salary meaning that your tax may rise if the addition of the value of the company car takes you above a tax threshold.
 The amount of tax you have to pay depends on:

 Therefore, BIK can have a large impact on your monthly wage.

 If your company provides you with an electric car, then CO2 emission is not a consideration, as one of the benefits of electric cars is they're much better for the environment.
-Therefore being given an electric vehicle as a company car would probably be cheaper overall than if you were given a petrol or diesel, as they both produce greenhouse gases.
+Therefore being given an electric vehicle as a company car would probably be cheaper overall than if you were given petrol or diesel, as they both produce greenhouse gases.
 Also, electric cars are considerably cheaper to run in general than cars using non-renewable fuels.
 Because of this, BIK helps the government to encourage more low emitting vehicles on the road.

 With the change in BIK rates in April 2020 stating that fully electric vehicles pay no company car tax in 2020 - 2021 (2021 - 2022 being 1% and 2022 - 2023 being 2%), the rise of fully electric cars is sure to increase dramatically, especially now that they’re becoming more popular, accessible and in demand.

-Let's use the Hyundai Kona and Kona Electric as examples of the difference between an electric and non electric car when it comes to BIK value:
+Let's use the Hyundai Kona and Kona Electric as examples of the difference between an electric and nonelectric car when it comes to BIK value:

 Hyundai Kona | Hyundai Kona Electric | |